Free speech zone: Criticisms

 A "First Amendment Area" at the Muir Woods National Monument.

 Civil liberties advocates argue that free speech zones are used as a form of censorship and public relations management to conceal the existence of popular opposition from the mass public and elected officials.
 There is much controversy surrounding the creation of these areas – the mere existence of such zones is offensive to some people, who maintain that the First Amendment to the United States Constitution makes the entire country an unrestricted free speech zone.
-The Department of Homeland Security "has even gone so far as to tell local police departments to regard critics of the War on Terrorism as potential terrorists themselves."
+The Department of Homeland Security "has even gone so far as to tell local police departments to regard critics of the war on terrorism as potential terrorists themselves."

 The Bush administration has been criticized by columnist James Bovard of The American Conservative for requiring protesters to stay within a designated area, while allowing supporters access to more areas.
 According to the Chicago Tribune, the American Civil Liberties Union has asked a federal court in Washington, D.C. to prevent the Secret Service from keeping anti-Bush protesters distant from presidential appearances while allowing supporters to display their messages up close, where they are likely to be seen by the news media.

 The preliminary plan for the 2004 Democratic National Convention was criticized by the National Lawyers Guild and the ACLU of Massachusetts as being insufficient to handle the size of the expected protest.
 "The zone would hold as few as 400 of the several thousand protesters who are expected in Boston in late July."

+In general, critics have viewed the uneven affects designated areas of protest have on the participation and message of demonstrations.
+Research suggests that, under the guise of safety, they shape how the protests are viewed and participated in.
+Separation spatially has influenced the ability for these protests to pass their message onto a wide audience.
+The extent to which the message reaches an audience fluctuates based on the enforcement and context of these restrictions and placements.
+Additionally, research on potential psychological and social effects of these practices has been done.
+Some studies have shown that this decreased visibility has an affect on a participant's perceived efficacy.
+Their willingness to be involved may decrease as their ability to exercise the First Amendment right may become less certain (Chamlee-Wright 2018).